saxess-software/DataFactory-Knowledge-Center/3b. DataFactory - Basic SQL and Datamodel Overview/Learning_DataFactory.md

 https://www.youtube.com/watch?v=ZNObiptSMSI&list=PL08903FB7ACA1C2FB

-Beside SQL you need good knowledge of datamodelling  - but his will come by time and trial & error.
+Beside SQL you need good knowledge of datamodelling  - but this will come by time and trial & error.